Government & Elections

 Queensland Future Fund Bill 2020

-PassedThis bill became law.This bill establishes a Queensland Future Fund framework, starting with the Debt Retirement Fund to quarantine money specifically for paying down State debt.
-It also provides a new legislated guarantee that the State will fully fund public sector defined benefit superannuation.
-The model is based on similar NSW legislation to satisfy credit rating agencies.
+PassedThis bill became law.This bill establishes the Queensland Future Fund framework, starting with a Debt Retirement Fund that sets aside money exclusively for paying down State debt.
+It also legislates a 100% guarantee that the State will fully fund public sector defined benefit superannuation entitlements.
+The model is based on similar NSW legislation to satisfy credit rating agency requirements.

 Police Service Administration (Discipline Reform) and Other Legislation Amendment Bill 2019